RyhorPaprauka/WeatherTracker/README.md

 To work with it using maven you should:

+1. $ mvn install
-1. Set your own properties in application.properties file.
+2. Set your own properties in application.properties file.
-2. $ mvn install
 3. $ mvn spring-boot:run

+* if properties was changed, you should only rerun app